nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 **Design 2**: using i-node, a directory consists of a name and a pointer to corresponding i-node.

 How to handle long file name?
-There are three approaches
+There are three approaches:

 1. Set a limit on file name
 	Wastinng memory since not all file will have that length
 2. All directory entries are start with length of the entry followed by data with fixed format